PGScatalog/pygscatalog/README.md

 If you want an automatic method of calculating PGS, including genetic ancestry similarity estimation and PGS normalisation, the workflow is the easiest method.

+> [!TIP]
+> If you want to use all of the applications listed below, you can install the package `pgscatalog-utils` with [pip](https://pypi.org/project/pgscatalog-utils/) or [bioconda](http://bioconda.github.io/recipes/pgscatalog-utils/README.html)

 | Application                  | Description                                                            | Install                         | Link                                 |
 |------------------------------|------------------------------------------------------------------------|---------------------------------|--------------------------------------|